Design and Performance of a Silicon Tungsten Calorimeter Prototype Module and the Associated Readout

 Because of the large amount of charge/event available in the FoCal PAD detector and the need for a fast trigger signal (fast preamplifier response), a traditional CSP is likely not ideal or needed.
 Therefore, a truly application-specific approach to on-chip readout was developed using a new custom ASIC developed with FoCal as the leading use-case.
+The ASIC provides a fast, low power and low cost per channel solution that satisfies the requirements for our application (and others requiring cost-effective tiling of large areas with high granularity) without the extra complexity, cost, or power of maintaining a closed-loop CSP.
+The noise for this follower topology will be competitive with that for a well-designed (and more complicated) CSP, but at a typically lower cost per channel and lower power per channel.
 As a dimensional argument for a generic detector sensor, we note the detector capacitance is inversely proportional to the thickness as given by